 I have to say, this project was a huge hit in our house, and will be a holiday repeat for us for years to come.
 It was also such a treat for my daughter and me to explore materials that we don’t normally use and find a new favorite – Mod-Podge!
 Thanks so much to Rachelle for inspiring us with her creative challenge!

-Comments Closed.
-Thank you to all of you for your comments.
+Thank you to all who participated in our giveaway.
 The winner is Pamela Cain – congratulations, Pamela!

 Please check out the other amazingly creative moms who are also participating in the Creative Challenge!